thoughtbot/trail-map/README.md

 NOTE:
 =====

 As of 11/13/2012, this is now a JSON-only data resource.
-To browse the trails, visit [learn.thoughtbot.com](https://learn.thoughtbot.com)
+To browse the trails, visit [learn.thoughtbot.com](https://learn.thoughtbot.com) or download Learn for iPhone and iPad [in the App Store](http://www.appstore.com/thoughtbotlearn).

 Trail map
 =========